-Margarita Recipe and The Magic Formula – Bitters
+Classic Margarita with Fresh Lime Juice and a Little Magic – Bitters

-This is the best margarita recipe to share with friends at a party.
+This is the best margarita recipe.
+Made with fresh lime juice and a few dashes of orange bitters.
+Perfect for home or to share with friends at a party.
 The addition of bitters gives this classic margarita cocktail a wonderful layer of flavor.

-Call me suckered, hoodwinked, or duped.
-I believe in magic potions.
-A man hawking small bottles of potion, proclaiming outlandish results.
-Out of curiosity, I skeptically try the potion.
+Call us suckered, hoodwinked, or duped.
+We believe in magic potions.
+Someone hawking small bottles of potion, proclaiming outlandish results.
+Hmmm.
+Out of curiosity, we’ll skeptically try the potion.
 A few shakes in a cocktail drink.
-A cocktail I am very familiar with, but with a mere few dashes of this elixir it became something new.
+A very familiar cocktail.
+But with a mere few dashes of this elixir it became something new.
 Better.
 Incredibly delicious.
-It really is the best margarita cocktail you’ll make.
+It really is the best margarita cocktail.

-Cocktail Bitters have been known to many much more savvy than I, but for me it is an exciting new world.
-A mystical potion which marries the ingredients of a cocktail together.
-Just about anytime I find a bar making exceptional cocktails drinks, it is almost a guarantee that they have a beautiful stock of bitters frequently reached for behind the bar.
+Cocktail bitters are mystical potions which marries the ingredients of a cocktail together.
+Just about anytime we find a bar making exceptional cocktails drinks, it is almost a guarantee that they have a beautiful stock of bitters frequently reached for behind the bar.
 Often times, there are bitters they are making themselves amongst the bottles.
 This is the start to the best margarita recipe.

-My dawdling discovery of bitters magic powers recently came to fruition in the pages of a book.
-Not for the lack of signs trying to tell me the same thing.
-A reader commented about my use of triple sec in a margarita recipe, disapproving of it’s unctuous sweetness and mentioned it would be much better with some simple syrup and bitters instead.
-Diane comes home from photographing Bazaar, a hot restaurant in LA known for their exceptional cocktails recipes (among other things), and she is all aflutter talking about their house made bitters.
+Our discovery of bitters’ magic powers first came to fruition in the pages of a book.
+Not for the lack of signs trying to tell us the same thing.
+A reader commented about our use of triple sec in an old margarita recipe, disapproving of its unctuous sweetness and mentioned it would be much better with some simple syrup and bitters instead.
+(Side note – there are better options than classic triple sec.
+Explore all the different orange liqueurs out there).
+We come home from a crafty bar just loving their cocktails and we’ll be all aflutter talking about their house made bitters.

 Bitters for Margarita Cocktails

-Time after time, bitters have been under my nose, and yet I’ve passed right over their magic.
-We’ve even had several bottles of bitters in amongst our golden elixirs of alcohol, but they were almost never used.
-But all of these subtle and not so subtle hints have taking me along my current path.
-Ripening me for the moment I laid hands on the book Bitters by Brad Thomas Parsons.
+Time after time, bitters had been under our noses, and yet we passed right over their magic.
+But all of these subtle and not so subtle hints took us along our path.
+Ripening for the moment when we laid hands on the book Bitters by Brad Thomas Parsons.

-Diane and I were meeting with the publishers of Ten Speed Press to discuss a project we were working on with them, and I spied the Bitters book on their shelf.
-They must have seen the twinkle in my eye, because the lovely ladies at Ten Speed handed us the book to take home as we concluded our meeting.
+We first discovered the book were meeting with the publishers of Ten Speed Press to discuss a project we were working on with them, and we spied the Bitters book on their shelf.
+They must have seen the twinkle in our eyes, because the lovely ladies at Ten Speed handed us the book to take home as we concluded our meeting.

 Bitters for a cocktail is like the pepper and salt to a dish.
 Or the fish sauce to Vietnamese cuisine.
 By themselves it is a bit overpowering, but when added with the other ingredients they season it perfectly.
 Make two classic cocktails, one with bitters and one without and see which you like better.
-I can almost guarantee it will be the one with the bitters.
-For us, any cocktail I usually used triple sec in, I’ve now replaced that with a bit of simple syrup and a few dashes of orange bitters.
-Sidecars have never been so good.
+It will almost always be the one with the bitters.

 Ingredients